There is more to computer science than just the machines, which is why we put the humans first.

 At the HCI Institute, we are dedicated to connecting thought leaders in computer science, design, behavioral and social sciences in order to develop human-centered software, services and systems that improve people's lives through technology.

-Our collaborative and interdisciplinary nature connects us with faculty and students in the School of Computer Science, Dietrich College of Humanities and Social Sciences, Tepper School of Business, College of Fine Arts, College of Engineering and the Software Engineering Institute.
+Our collaborative and interdisciplinary nature connects us with faculty and students in other Carnegie Mellon areas, such as the School of Computer Science, Dietrich College of Humanities and Social Sciences, Tepper School of Business, College of Fine Arts, College of Engineering and the Software Engineering Institute.

 Our Mission